Debunking Myths About Urinary Incontinence in Women

 Many people are reluctant to disclose their leakage because they are concerned about needing surgery.
 But before considering surgery, we may give the patients a wide range of other treatments.

-The needs of the patient should be understood by the doctor.
+The doctor should understand the needs of the patient.
 They can suggest surgery as a further step if they’ve tried a few nonsurgical methods but the patient isn’t improving — and if surgery is a wise option for them.
 Many of these surgeries have successful results and don’t necessitate hospitalisation.

 Myth 4: You must use absorbent daily products if you have urine incontinence.